LTarar/bank_tech_test/README.md

 - Rspec

 ## Tests
-- Offers multiple tests to fulfill user requirements
+- Offers multiple tests to check user requirements

 ## Motivation
 The motivation behind this program was that to: